 Many people fought and struggled for the freedom and equal rights of the marginalized.
 One such personality is Dr. Babasaheb Ambedkar.
-Born as a Dalit himself, Dr. Ambedkar got one opportunity to receive education and that helped him to transform the face of the India.
-Dr. Ambedkar was very well known for his work and his fight against the discrimination of the marginalized.
+Born as a Dalit himself, Dr. Ambedkar got one opportunity to receive an education, which helped him transform India’s future.

 And his work continues to be motivating and inspiring to many.
-If you want to know what India is, consult writing and Speeches of Dr. B. R. Ambedkar.
+If you want to know what India is, consult the writing and speeches of Dr. B. R. Ambedkar.

-1) Life should be great rather than long.
+1. Life should be great rather than long.

-We too should try and find meaning in our lives and help bring about transformation and positive change in someone else’s life.
-Sacrifices are inevitable in the path to greatness and it becomes one defining trait.
+We, too, should try and find meaning in our lives and help bring about transformation and positive change in someone else’s life.
+Sacrifices are inevitable in the path to greatness, and it becomes one defining trait.

-2) I like the religion that teaches liberty, equality and fraternity.
+2. I like the religion that teaches liberty, equality, and fraternity.

 Back then, the communal riots and fights in the name of religion were a lot.
 Dr. Ambedkar believed in non-violence and was a follower of the Buddha.
 He believed that the biggest religion of all was humanity.
 When people followed the religion of humanity, everything else would follow.